deanwampler/Contract4J5/contract4j5/README.txt

 tests are defined using "@Pre", "@Post", and "@Invar" annotations, for precondition, postcondition, and invariant tests respectively.
 In this example, the tests are:
-1) The attribute "name" has an invariant test that it can never be null (after the object has been constructed...).
+1) The field "name" has an invariant test that it can never be null (after the object has been constructed...).
 2) The "setName" method has a precondition that the value of the parameter cannot be null.